815 KAR 20:195. Medical gas piping installations.

 (3) "NFPA" means the National Fire Protection Association.

 Section 2.
 Standards and Procedures.
 (1) Installation standards.
-Except that Section 184.108.40.206.6, Branch Takeoffs, shall not be adopted nor enforced within the Commonwealth, a new medical gas piping installation or an addition to an existing medical gas piping system shall comply with the applicable provisions of NFPA 99C, Standard on Gas and Vacuum Systems, 2002 Edition.
+Except as established in paragraphs (a) and (b) of this subsection, a new medical gas piping installation or an addition to an existing medical gas piping system shall comply with the applicable provisions of NFPA 99C, Standard on Gas and Vacuum Systems, 2002 Edition.

 (2) Permit required.
 A licensed master plumber shall make application for a permit to install medical gas piping prior to the installation.
 To obtain the permit, the master plumber shall:

-(b) Pay a fee of five (5) dollars per opening; and
+(b) Pay a fee of fifteen (15) dollars per opening; and

 (3) Supervision by the master.
 It shall be the responsibility of the licensed master plumber to ensure that the person doing the installation: